onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 - that route-first diagnosis changes the repair move
 - that grounding repair can be made visible and teachable

-These are strong claims already.
+These are already strong claims.
 There is no need to overclaim.

 ---

-## 14. Community extension ideas 🌱
+## 14. Community extension ideas

 This demo is also a seed template for future community work.